tddpirate/androiddocker/README.md

 * Instructions for non-systemd systems.

 ### Actual installation
-1. Clone or unzip the repository into your computer.
+1. Clone or unzip this repository (tddpirate/androiddocker) into your computer.
 2. Download Android Studio for Linux from http://developer.android.com/sdk/index.html and save it somewhere.
 3. `cd androiddocker/androiddocker`
 4. `./build_androidstudio_image.sh yourzipfilesdirectory/android-studio-ide-*-linux.zip`; when asked for image name, enter tddpirate/androidstudio:1.3 if you want to build also the Android Cordova image.